flexera-public/policy_templates/operational/fnms/schedule_fnms_reports/README.md

 - FlexNet Manager.

-    __Note:__ If the FlexNet Manager Suite is not accessible from the Internet, you will need to setup a wtunnel to provide the necessary connection from the Policy engine to the FlexNet manager.
-For more details on wtunnel please refer to this: <https://github.com/rightscale/wstunnel>
+    __Note:__ If FlexNet Manager Suite is not accessible from the Internet, you will need to setup a wstunnel to provide a secure connection into the FlexNet manager system.
+    For more details on wstunnel please refer to this: [https://github.com/rightscale/wstunnel](https://github.com/rightscale/wstunnel)

 - The following RightScale Credentials
   - FlexNet Manager Cloud